Lapple/ErrorBoard/README.md

 	$ errorboard

 from your terminal.
+The misconfiguration and error-handling mechanism is not yet implemented.

 ## TODO

-* Command-line settings
 * More docs
-* Higher test coverage
+* Add test coverage
 * Better error handling
+* Command-line settings

 ## License